Pruning – tree trimming – call it what you will. No matter its name, we love talking about how and why to prune trees at Davey!

 While we need Band-Aids to reduce blood loss and help our wounds heal, trees simply recover differently than us.

-After pruning, trees grow new wood, which covers the pruning wound, and prevents the invasion of diseases or bugs.
+After pruning, trees grow new wood, which covers the pruning wound, and prevents the invasion of pathogens (diseases) or bugs.

 Trees know how to recover from pruning wounds all on their own.